 Students see patients in clinic, hospital, emergency room, nursing homes, hospice, at home, and in the community.
 Each student is the only student in a community and therefore has a greater opportunity to get hands-on experience in a variety of procedures and specialties.

 RPAP was established in 1971 to encourage students to practice in rural areas throughout Minnesota.
-Over 1,300 students have participated in the program, and two out of three former students practice in Minnesota, two out of three practice in rural locations, and four out of five are in primary care.
+Over 1,600 students have participated in the program, and two out of three former students practice in Minnesota, over 40% practice in rural locations, and 75% are in primary care.

 RPAP gives students a strong foundation in clinical and communication skills and a confident professional approach.
 Students develop trusting and respectful relationships with physicians, clinic and hospital staff, and patients.
 The length of the experience allows time for students to become involved in the business of providing health care services as well as in community health education.